nanobox-io/nanobox-guides/articles/nodejs/feathers/from-scratch.md

 nanobox run

 # install feathers so you can use it to generate your application
-npm install -g feathers
+npm install -g feathers-cli

-# generate your new feathers application; due to a limitation in
-# feathers you'll have to generate your app in another folder and
-# move it

 # cd into the /tmp dir to create an app
 cd /tmp

 # generate the feathers app
-feathers new app
+feathers generate

-# cd back into the /app dir
-cd -

 # copy the generated app into the project
-cp -a /tmp/app/* .
+cp -ar ./myapp/. /app

 # exit the console
 exit